Solid-Interactive/solid-book/tv/roku/README.md

 * Use this chart to convert decimal opacity to hexidecimal: http://online.sfsu.edu/chrism/hexval.html

 ## Open Questions
-* How to render border on element?
+* Add open questions here.

+## Borders
+* No border functionality built in.
+Use a `Rectangle` node for each side of your node.

 ## Positioning
-* Use field `translation` to position an element relative to its parent
+* Use field `translation` to position an element relative to its parent.
+* Every node defines its own new coordinate system.
 * example:
   ```xml
   <Rectangle